Fractional-order Spiking Neural Network: Introduction

 \textbf{Main contributions.} Our objective in this paper is to formulate a generalized fractional-order SNN framework.
-Our key contributions are summarized as follows: \begin{itemize}[label=$\bullet$, topsep=0pt, itemsep=3pt, partopsep=0pt, parsep=0pt,leftmargin=10pt] \item We propose fspikeDE, a novel neural network architecture that integrates FODEs into SNNs to capture long-term dependencies with non-Markovian dynamics.
-This work provides the community with a novel open-sourced toolbox for fractional-order SNNs, widely applicable to various tasks. \item We develop an efficient training algorithm based on adjoint sensitivity methods, which significantly reduces memory requirements compared to conventional approaches. \item We conduct extensive experiments on multiple datasets, demonstrating that fspikeDE consistently outperforms traditional SNNs, achieving superior accuracy, comparable energy efficiency, reduced training memory usage, and enhanced robustness against noise.
+Our key contributions are summarized as follows: \begin{itemize}[label=$\bullet$, topsep=0pt, itemsep=1pt, partopsep=0pt, parsep=0pt,leftmargin=10pt] \item We propose an \emph{f}-SNN framework that integrates \emph{f}-ODEs into SNNs to naturally capture long-term dependencies using the fractional-order operator $\mathrm{d}^\alpha / \mathrm{d} t^\alpha$.
+This framework generalizes the traditional class of integer-order SNNs that use IF, LIF neuron dynamics, and their variants, subsuming them as a special case by setting $\alpha=1$. \item We establish fundamental theoretical distinctions between \emph{f}-SNNs and traditional SNNs, proving that fractional-order dynamics confer three key advantages: persistent memory through power-law relaxation, irreducibility to finite classical ensembles, and enhanced robustness to perturbations. \item We underscore the compatibility of \emph{f}-SNN, emphasizing its ability to be seamlessly integrated to augment the performance of many existing SNNs by using non-integer $\alpha$ with various neural network architectures like convolutional neural networks (CNN), Transformer, ResNet, and multilayer perceptron (MLP) \citep{vaswani2017attention,lecun1989handwritten,HeCVPR2016,zhou2022spikformer}.
+We provide the community with an open-source, out-of-the-box toolbox to support the \emph{f}-SNN framework (see supplementary code and \cref{sec:app_toolbox}).
+We conduct extensive experiments on multiple datasets, demonstrating that \emph{f}-SNN consistently improves traditional SNNs, achieving superior accuracy, comparable energy efficiency, and enhanced robustness. \end{itemize}